 You can do this by making changes to your lifestyle, such as your daily diet and your exercise routine/activity levels.
 Just like there are certain things out there that can heighten your chances of developing diabetes, there are also things you can do to help keep it at bay.
 (5)

-And last but not least, you should already be aware that the food you consume plays a vital role in whether you will stay healthy or become prediabetic or even diabetic.
+Last but not least, you should already be aware that the food you consume plays a vital role in whether you will stay healthy or become prediabetic or even diabetic.
 We’re not saying you should give up on carbs altogether, but try and limit your daily intake of rice, pasta, or bread, among others.

 Furthermore, it’s wise to make sure half of your meal is made from vegetables.
 Another thing you should get plenty of are good quality fats such as avocado, ghee, and grass-fed butter.
-Don’t shy away from fruits either, despite what you may have heard about them being high in sugars.
+Don’t shy away from fruits either, despite what you may have heard about them being high in sugar.

 The sugar they contain is way better than anything you will find in a candy bar.
 Also, try and be as active as you can.
-You can take brisk walks for about 30-40 minutes a day or play a fun game with your close ones which involve moving around.
+You can take brisk walks for about 30-40 minutes a day or play a fun game with your close ones which involves moving around.
 You have plenty of options, just try not to become a couch potato.